Navid200/xDrip/docs/Nightscout/NS_Install.md

 After the installation is completed, you will be asked to login.
 ![](./images/Terminal.png)
-To log into the virtual machine, use the email address and password you used to register for noip.com.
+To log in, use the email address and password you used to register for noip.com.

 Leave the update interval at 30.
 select N for running command during update.